 Change the Blue channel to look similar to my example.

-Step 6 > Merge Layers
+Step 6 > Merge layers

 To create similar blurred edges like the original Lomo images we need to use Iris Blur.
 Before we add iris blur we need to merge the layers.
-While pressing (Alt + Ctrl/CMD + Shift) in layers option menu press Merge Visible, this will create a new layer but keep the curves adjustment layer.
+While pressing (Alt + Ctrl/CMD + Shift) in the layers option menu press Merge Visible, this will create a new layer but keep the curves adjustment layer.
 If this method is difficult, just press (Ctrl + E) to merge the 2 last layers.

-Step 7 > Add Iris Blur
+Step 7 > Add iris blur

 To add iris blur go to Filter > Blur > Iris Blur and use the following settings: